profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-2007-july.md

 good enough in the beginning.
 But the aim was always to move out of there, to sell it off and find a forest.

-Did you feel confident that it would work?
+*Q:* Did you feel confident that it would work?
 What were your feelings at that time, after Luang Por Chah left?

-I didn’t know what was going to happen, and I wasn’t aware of the kinds of problems I was moving into, with the state of the English Sangha Trust.
+*A:* I didn’t know what was going to happen, and I wasn’t aware of the kinds of problems I was moving into, with the state of the English Sangha Trust.
 I was quite naïve really.
 But I appreciated George Sharp’s efforts and intentions, and the legal set-up seemed so good: a trust